-PRESSURE TESTING HEATER GAS CONNECTIONS
+PRESSURE TESTING APPLIANCE GAS CONNECTIONS

-- 1. Open equipment shutoff valve (see Figure 14, page 14). - Open main gas valve located on or near gas meter for natural gas or open propane/ LP supply tank valve. - 3.
-Make sure control knob of heater is in the OFF position. - 4.
-Check all joints from gas meter to equipment shutoff valve for natural gas or propane/LP supply to equipment shutoff valve for propane/LP (see Figure 15, page 14 or Figure 16).
+- 1. Open equipment shutoff valve (see Figure 14, Page 14). - Open main gas valve located on or near gas meter for natural gas or open propane/ LP supply tank valve. - 3.
+Make sure control knob of appliance is in the OFF position. - 4.
+Check all joints from gas meter to equipment shutoff valve for natural gas or propane/ LP supply to equipment shutoff valve for propane/LP (see Figure 15, Page 14 or Figure 16, Page 15).
 Apply noncorrosive leak detection fluid to all joints.
 Bubbles forming show a leak. - 5.
 Correct all leaks at once. - 6.
-Light heater (see Operation, page 26).
+Light appliance (see Operation, Page 23).
 Check all other internal joints for leaks. - 7.
-Turn off heater (see To Turn Off Gas to Appliance, page 26.
+Turn off appliance (see To Turn Off Gas to Appliance, Page 23.

-POWER SUPPLY AND BATTERY INSTALLATION
+POWER SUPPLY AND BATTERY IN-STALLATION

 It is helpful to have a flashlight so you can see the connections as described below.
 Locate the battery power supply.
 It is the black box with the red and black wires.
 Locate the control module (see Figure 17).
 Connect the battery power supply to the control module by plugging the battery power supply to the mating receptacle on the control module.
-The receptacle is located on the side of the black control module next to the word "SUPPLY" which is molded in the control module's black housing (see Figure 17).
+The receptacle is located on the side of the black control module next to the word "BATT" which is molded in the control module's black housing (see Figure 17).
 Be certain to push the plug fully into the receptacle.
 Install batteries in the battery power supply and hand held remote control.
+Place the battery box so it is located away from the burner as much as possible towards the back left side of the fireplace floor.